-Found in 13 Collections and/or Records:
+Found in 14 Collections and/or Records:

 The Banesh Hoffmann Collection contains selected papers, published works, and recordings of this accomplished scientist and Queens College professor.
 Dr. Hoffmann is best known for his collaboration with Albert Einstein on the general theory of relativity and for his opposition to standardized testing.

 The Dean Savage Papers documents civil rights initiatives by northern student volunteers under the auspices of the Summer Community Organization and Political Education (SCOPE) Project during the summer of 1965.
-This collection primarily consists of color photographs taken in Orangeburg County, SC and Atlanta, GA.
-Also included are newspaper articles, pamphlets, and photocopied transcripts of speeches given at orientation in Atlanta, GA.
+This collection primarily consists of color photographs taken in Orangeburg County, South Carolina and Atlanta, Georgia.
+Also included are newspaper articles, pamphlets, and photocopied transcripts of speeches given at orientation in Atlanta, Georgia.